Add this event to your calendar (Outlook, iCalendar)

 We will stay in the area not too far from Acadia NP as our home base.
 The popular Bar Harbor, Northeast Harbor, and Southwest Harbor have many choices.
 Plenty of options are available between Ellsworth and Trenton on the mainland.

 VRBO, Airbnb, and Booking.com are popular sites among many others to compare, search, and book for lodging.
 There are also camping and lodging options inside the park provided by National Park Service.

-June temperatures in Acadia National Park are averaging from 50 to 70F.
+July temperatures in Acadia National Park are averaging from 55 to 75F.

 There are numerous restaurants and grocery stores in the area to choose.